microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-In this section, we'll set up everything you need to expeditiously complete the tutorial.
+In this section, we'll set up everything you need to expeditiously complete the training.

 ---